Ginger2882/Capstone-Project/readme.md

 Multicollinearity Test.R ->
 Calculating Weights.R

-This is the order that they appear in the paper and thus should be the best way to follow along
+This is the order that they appear in the paper and thus is the best way to follow along.
 ```
 ## Contributing